Student Spotlight: Melissa Entzminger

 Entzminger, who was also part of the Honors Program, earned her Associate in Arts with honors and then transferred to Coe College in Cedar Rapids, Iowa, to earn a bachelor’s degree in Political Science and Speech Communication.

-“I really enjoy seeing when my students are excited about a concept they just grasped,” she said.
-“Knowing that I have helped my students become more articulate speakers who can explain their ideas, regardless of their major, is what gets me up in the morning.
+“I really enjoyed seeing when my students were excited about a concept they just grasped,” she said.
+“Knowing that I helped my students become more articulate speakers who can explain their ideas, regardless of their major, got me up in the morning.
 I also hope to continue contributing to the field of speech communication through presentations and research.”

-Entzminger – who is now an instructor at Bradley University – is thankful that College of DuPage provided her with a solid foundation upon which she completed her bachelor’s and master’s degrees.
+Entzminger – who started a communication consulting company – is thankful that College of DuPage provided her with a solid foundation upon which she completed her bachelor’s and master’s degrees.

 “If it wasn’t for the caring and dedicated forensics coaches and teachers, I wouldn’t be where I am today,” she said.
 “The education I received at COD went beyond what was taught in the classroom.
 I learned how to become an advocate for what I believe in and how to express my ideas in an articulate manner.